dlujan/Daniel-Lujan-Website/src/blog/2020-06-23-first-post.md

 ## Closing
 I’m actually gonna stop there for now because this has gone on longer than I anticipated.
 In the next post I’ll describe what’s happened between June 2019 and now.
 But that’s the gist!
 I’m a musician who fell into code, fell in love with it, and decided to pursue it as a career.
 If you’ve made it to the end I really appreciate you reading this!
 This is my first time ever writing like this and all-in-all I’ve really enjoyed it.
 I hope you’ll tune into my next post.
 I’m eager to continue sharing my journey with you!

+Edit: Hello.
+2022 Daniel here.
+I actually lost my other posts xD.
+But to give you a basic rundown; I made some projects and got a job as a Frontend Web Developer!
+WHOO!
+I stayed at that job from July 2020 to June 2021 before finding my amazing and current job as a Fullstack Web Developer!